noanor/kart-oppgave/Luftfartshinder/Luftfartshinder/README.md

 ### Prerequisites
 - **Docker Desktop** installed and running
 - **Git** (for cloning the repository)
-- No other software required (no Visual Studio, .NET SDK, or MySQL needed)
+- No other software required (no Visual Studio, .NET SDK, or MySQL)

 ### Getting the Application from GitHub

-1. **Clone the repository:**
+1. **Clone repository:**
    ```bash
    git clone <github-repo-url>
    cd Luftfartshinder
    ```

-   **Explanation:** This fetches the entire project from GitHub, including all code, configurations, and Docker files.
+   **Explanation:** This retrieves the entire project from GitHub, including all code, configurations, and Docker files.

 ### Simple Running